cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

-...as well as in the "Files" tab on the lefthand side of the jupyter lab window.
+...as well as in the "Files" tab on the left-hand side of the JupyterLab window.

 #### What kind of file do you have?

-For .txt, .csv, or any kind of delimited (such as tab-delimited) file, you can use the pandas function `read_table()`:
+For .txt, .csv, or any kind of delimited (such as tab-delimited) file, you can use the `pandas` function `read_table()`:

 ```python